msolomonTMG/timesheet-githook/README.md

 - Steps
   1. Open your terminal and change directory to your github repository `` cd my-github-repository ``
   2. Run this command to change your directory to your git hooks folder (you need the back ticks) `` `git rev-parse --git-dir`/hooks ``
-  3. Copy the git hook with this command `` wget https://raw.githubusercontent.com/msolomonTMG/timesheet-githook/master/post-commit && chmod +x post-commit ``
+  3. Copy the git hook and dependencies with this command `` wget https://raw.githubusercontent.com/msolomonTMG/timesheet-githook/count_time_for_today/post-commit && wget https://raw.githubusercontent.com/msolomonTMG/timesheet-githook/count_time_for_today/sum_time.rb && wget https://raw.githubusercontent.com/msolomonTMG/timesheet-githook/count_time_for_today/Gemfile && chmod +x post-commit && chmod +x sum_time.rb && gem install bundler && bundle install ``
   - Be sure to change the JIRA url if you are not from my organization :)

 ## Usage